Tubbz-alt/pbg/README.md

 This repository provides a lightweight implementation of a PBG compiler.
 It can be incorporated into an existing project by including `pbg.h`.
 Documentation of each API function is provided in `pbg.h` but is partially reproduced here for visibility.
 The library reserves the `pbg_` and `PBG_` prefixes.

+### literals & operators

+A literal type, as represented within the library, is the name of the type with the prefix 'PBG_'.
+So `NUMBER` is referred to as `PBG_NUMBER`.
+Operators are written using the abbreviations enumerated [above](#formal-definition).

 ### functions

 ```C